 PLEASE NOTE: A package to St. Paul will be booked by Tropical Birding, which will include the return tickets to and from Anchorage, accommodation on St. Paul at the King Eider Hotel, food while there, and a local guide for the group.
 We have deliberately scheduled this in a way that allows a day off between the day you will be due back in Anchorage from St. Paul, and the official arrival day (when there is no birding planned) of the main tour.
 This has been planned based on 2018 schedules, which are not yet confirmed for 2019, but are likely to remain the same.
 The extra day in between the pre-tour extension and the main tour has been inserted to ensure if there are any kind of delays in getting on and off of St. Paul, then you have buffer time between then and the main tour should you need it, and then are unlikely to miss the start of the main tour.
 This does mean that there is a full day, not included in the tour cost (e.g. not the extra hotel night and food for that single day, or transport should you decide on going somewhere), in Anchorage between the extension and start of the main tour, if flights run as planned.
 This is a good time to get downtime, or the hotels in Anchorage can often plan day trips and half day trips in the area, so you will have plenty of options and birding sites to fill this gap if you need to.
 Tropical Birding are happy to advise you with the various options available to you on this day, should you wish to go birding somewhere alone.

 PHYSICAL DIFFICULTY: Easy to Moderate.
 Mostly easy, but there are a couple of longer walks, mostly in the Nome area.
-The hardest of these is the attempt for Bristle-thighed Curlew, where we may walk up to 3 miles roundtrip over tundra that can have large grass hummocks.
-There is also the opportunity to walk into the tundra around Barrow, which while flat can often be quite wet (at the least rubber boots (or even waders) are suggested for those who wish to do this, which is often a good way to get better photos).
+The hardest of these is the attempt for Bristle-thighed Curlew, where we may walk up to 3-4 miles roundtrip over tundra that has large grass hummocks to negotiate as well as mud.
+There is also the opportunity to walk into the tundra around Barrow, which while flat can often be quite wet.
+Rubber boots are essential for walking on the tundra, and serious photographers should consider bringing waders.
 Anyone not wishing to do these walks may bird on their own around the vehicle.
 Otherwise almost all of the birding is from roads or good, relatively flat trails.
-This is not a difficult tour, but longer optional walks may be undertaken at Nome or Barrow ‘on the fly’ in order to get closer to birds to photograph; some of these may be on high uneven ground with steep sections, but are short and optional.

 CLIMATE: Variable.
-Alaska often experiences quite a range of conditions throughout late spring and summer, and temperatures can be at times quite warm (even up to a balmy 80°F/27°C in the Anchorage area in some years) to downright cold around Barrow (at times below freezing).
+Alaska often experiences quite a range of conditions in June, and temperatures can be at times quite warm (even up to a balmy 80°F/27°C in the Anchorage area in some years) to downright cold around Barrow (at times below freezing).
 Wind is also a prominent feature in coastal Alaska, especially around Barrow, and can make the apparent temperature seem much colder.
-Good, winter clothing and good quality rain gear are essential on this tour as are rubber boots (waders can be useful too but not essential).
-Rain is also possible throughout the tour, and occasionally some light snow falls at Barrow or Nome.
-Normal daytime highs in this season are: Anchorage, lows of 40-48 °F and highs of 56-63°F (4.5-9°C and 13.5-17.5°C respectively ); Seward, varies between 36-76 °F (2.5-24.5°C), averaging around 51°F (10.5 °C).
+Good, winter clothing including gloves, a hat, rain and wind protection, and rubber boots/waders are essential.
+Rain is possible throughout the tour, and occasionally some light snow falls at Barrow or Nome.
+Normal daytime highs in this season are: Anchorage, lows of 40-48 °F and highs of 56-63°F (4.5-9°C and 13.5-17.5°C respectively); Seward, varies between 36-76 °F (2.5-24.5°C), averaging around 51°F (10.5 °C).
 Please remember, in Seward, while on the cruise to the glaciers, the wind chill can make it feel much colder than the actual temperature.
-In Nome, temperatures vary between 55-70°F (13-21°C), and in Barrow between 40-50°F (4.5-10°C).
+In Nome, temperatures vary between 32-70°F (0-21°C), and in Barrow between 28-50°F (-2-10°C).

 ACCOMMODATION: Good to excellent.
 All of the hotels and motels on the main tour have typical good amenities, including Wi-Fi, full-time electricity and en-suite facilities.
 On the St. Paul Extension, the bathrooms are shared between hotel guests, although the rooms are good and Wi-Fi works well there.